EnableSoftware/Enable.Extensions.FileSystem/README.md

             // want to work with.
             var directory = @"C:\some\absolute\path";

-            // We then construct a represention of the physical file system
+            // We then construct a representation of the physical file system
             // under this directory.
 Note that the files we want to work must
             // be rooted under `directory`.
 If we try walking out of this
             // directory then we'll be hit with an exception.